-- Solid organ transplants, which include kidney, liver, pancreas, lung and heart transplants
+- Solid organ transplants, which include kidney, liver, pancreas, lung, heart, and multi-organ transplants.

 Our transplant surgeons and physicians have specific expertise in transplants in these areas:

 - Diabetes mellitus, with a focus on pancreas and kidney transplants.

 - Multiple organ transplants (e.g., pancreas-kidney, liver-kidney, heart-kidney, lung-kidney).